-A prepaid card is a type of card that requires you to load with money to use it.
-You can use a prepaid card to purchase goods and services from online stores or at physical shops that accept the card services.
+A prepaid card requires you to load money on it.
+Then you can use a prepaid card just like a debit card to purchase goods and services in stores or online.
 Most financial institutions provide reloadable prepaid cards with no fees.
-You only need to recharge with a certain amount of money, and you are good to go.

-With a prepaid card, you have no limitation to buying goods and services only.
-You can as well send money to someone else using a checking account.
-What you do, you input the card number during checking out and enter the PIN after indicating the amount you wish to send.
-You can also buy gift cards online with a checking account from stores such as Amazon for anybody.
+You can also send money to someone using a checking account.
+Just input the card number and enter the PIN after indicating the amount to send.
+You can also buy gift cards online with a checking account from stores.

 Table of Contents

 - Best Reloadable Prepaid Cards With No Fees?

 - What Is the Best Reloadable Prepaid Card With No Fees for Minors?